xamarinuniverse/XamarinUniversalLibrary/src/e-books/e-book-profiles/Xamarin.Forms Kickstarter 2.0.md

 ## Topics

-1 Hello, Forms! – Our first cross-platform app
+1. Hello, Forms! – Our first cross-platform app
-2 Layouting – Positioning your content
+2. Layouting – Positioning your content
-3 Custom views – Beyond Xamarin’s default elements
+3. Custom views – Beyond Xamarin’s default elements
-4 Persistence – Don’t forget a thing
+4. Persistence – Don’t forget a thing
-5 Navigation – More than flipping pages
+5. Navigation – More than flipping pages
-6 List view interaction – Add, delete and pull-to-refresh 7 Pictures – Spicing up your content
+6. List view interaction – Add, delete and pull-to-refresh
+7. Pictures – Spicing up your content
-8 Icons – More than small images
+8. Icons – More than small images
-9 Fonts and vector graphics – Perfect quality on all screens 10 Web access – Accessing online resources
+9. Fonts and vector graphics – Perfect quality on all screens
+10. Web access – Accessing online resources
-11 Geolocation – Navigating the real world
+11. Geolocation – Navigating the real world
-12 Animations – Putting your app into motion
+12. Animations – Putting your app into motion
-13 Internationalization – Teaching your app new languages 14 Timer – Never miss an action
+13. Internationalization – Teaching your app new languages
+14. Timer – Never miss an action
-15 Camera access – Taking pictures
+15. Camera access – Taking pictures
-16 Styles – Pretty up your UI
+16. Styles – Pretty up your UI
-17 Bindings – Linking UI and business logic
+17. Bindings – Linking UI and business logic
-18 Cross-platform strategies – Combine native and shared code Imprint
+18. Cross-platform strategies – Combine native and shared code

 ## Author